2025 Freightliner® Heavy Truck for sale in Truck Centers, Inc., Troy, Illinois

 This course provides an in-depth look at how all the components of the fuel system, from the fuel tank to the injector, work together on a properly running engine.
 Based on that knowledge, technicians learn how to use the latest electronic service routines and troubleshooting material to diagnose fault codes or symptom-based issues with the fuel system.

-CVG18 DT12 TRANSMISSION (3 DAYS)
+CVG18 DT12 Transmission (3 Days)

 The course focuses on the use of log file diagnostics and symptom-based troubleshooting to diagnose DT12 issues correctly the 1st time and eliminate the need to call the CSC for support.
 After properly diagnosing issues, technicians will complete repairs following service documentation using all DTNA special tools necessary for the repairs.
 Technicians will be guided through all DT12 learning and programming routines and get guidance on basic parameter management for the DT12.